-IsoMetrix was chosen as the preferred solution for automating EHS, due to the agility it offered, the strong dashboards, and the fact that it had been successfully rolled out at Transnet Engineering’s sister company, Transnet Freight Rail.
+IsoMetrix software was chosen as the preferred solution for automating EHS operations, due to the agility it offered, the strong dashboards, and the fact that it had been successfully rolled out at Transnet Engineering’s sister company, Transnet Freight Rail.

-One of the biggest areas of cost saving is a further reduction in the cost of external audits, which reduced from USD 1.2 million over three years to USD 274 000, a reduction of 77% – based on the centralization and standardization of information across 80 entities.
+One of the biggest areas of cost saving was a further reduction in the cost of external audits, which reduced from $1.2-million over three years to $274 000, a reduction of 77% – based on the centralization and standardization of information across 80 entities.

 Improved visibility and access to information has also reduced the effort and time required for internal audits, and greatly reduced the extent of audit findings.
 Whereas before the implementation of IsoMetrix audit findings stood at 1 500, they now average around 90, an improvement of more than 90%.

-The implementation of IsoMetrix required an investment of around USD 230 000.
+The implementation of IsoMetrix software required an investment of around $230 000.
 If one considers the reduction in audit fees alone, the return on investment period is less than four months.
-Factoring in other savings such as reduced time to compile reports, greater efficiencies across the EHS work force, improved decision making, and lower DIFR, the estimated ROI period is between two and three months.
+Factoring in other savings, such as reduced time to compile reports, greater efficiencies across the EHS workforce, improved decision making, and lower DIFR, the estimated ROI period is between two and three months.

 Says Mirriam: “Simply put, IsoMetrix makes business sense.
 It has been a great investment.
 Within Transnet Engineering it goes beyond EHS: we have easily been able to incorporate quality and security as well.
 It is a true business management solution.”